Aberdaron: Culture

-The poet R. S. Thomas was vicar of St Hywyn's Church from 1967 to 1978; when he retired he lived for some years in Y Rhiw.
-An ardent Welsh nationalist who learnt to speak Welsh, his poetry was based on his religious faith.
-In 1995 he was nominated for the Nobel Prize in Literature, and he was widely regarded as the best religious poet of his time.
+The poet R. S. Thomas was the vicar of St Hywyn's Church from 1967 to 1978; when he retired, he lived for some years in Y Rhiw.
+An ardent Welsh nationalist who learned to speak Welsh, his poetry was based on his religious faith.
+In 1995, he was nominated for the Nobel Prize in Literature, and he was widely regarded as the best religious poet of his time.
+A festival devoted to the work of RS Thomas and his wife, the artist ME Eldridge, takes place in the village every June.
 The subject of one of Thomas's poems, Richard Robert Jones, better known as "Dic Aberdaron", was born in the village in 1780.
-Despite very little formal education, he is said to have been fluent in 14 languages, and spent years travelling the country accompanied by his books and his cat.
+Despite very little formal education, he is said to have been fluent in 14 languages and spent years traveling the country accompanied by his books and his cat.

 William Rowlands won a prize at the National Eisteddfod in 1922, for an adventure story written for boys.
 The book, Y Llong Lo (The Coal Ship), was published in 1924, and told the story of two boys who stow away on one of the ships that brought coal to Porth Neigwl.

-During the early 1920s, South African poet Roy Campbell and his aristocratic English wife Mary Garman lived in a "croglofft cottage" above Porth Ysgo.
-According to his biographer Joseph Pearce, Roy and Mary Campbell shocked the local population with their flashy, colorful clothing, unkempt appearances, and lack of bashfulness about nudity and sex.
+During the early 1920s, South African poet Roy Campbell and his aristocratic English wife Mary Garman lived in a croglofft cottage" above Porth Ysgo.
+According to his biographer, Joseph Pearce, Roy and Mary Campbell shocked the local population with their flashy, colourful clothing, unkempt appearances and lack of bashfulness about nudity and sex.
 Furthermore, the Campbell's first child, their daughter Teresa, was born, with assistance of a local midwife, inside the cottage during the stormy night of 26 November 1922.
 Campbell's first widely successful and popular poem, The Flaming Terrapin, was completed in the cottage and mailed to its publisher from Aberdaron, after which Campbell was widely praised and long afterward considered to be one of the best poets of the Interwar period.

 Considered one of the most significant Welsh poets of the 15th century, Dafydd Nanmor, in Gwallt Llio, compared the striking yellow colour of the rocks at Uwchmynydd, covered by golden hair lichen, to the colour of his loved one's hair.
 Lewys Daron, a 16th-century poet best known for his elegy to friend and fellow poet Tudur Aled, is thought to have been born in Aberdaron.
 In the 18th century Anne Griffith was a local healer who was an early advocate of the use of fox-glove for heart conditions.
-She was born in 1734 and lived all her adult life at Bryn Canaid in Uwchmynydd where she would collect plants, cheese, apple mold and local manganese to make remedies.
-She died in 1821 but details are known or her work due to a local historian.
+She was born in 1734 and lived all her adult life at Bryn Canaid in Uwchmynydd, where she would collect plants, cheese, apple mold and local manganese to make remedies.
+She died in 1821, but details are known of her work due to a local historian.